 - Bicycle repair shop: there is a bicycle repair shop on campus where students and employees can go for repairs and maintenance or purchase an (e-)bike.

-- Bicycle allowance: employees can receive an allowance for the purchase of a bicycle, e-bike or e-scooter once every five years.
+- An attractive Bicycle Reimbursement Scheme: under certain conditions, employees can receive a contribution for the purchase of a bicycle, e-bike or e-scooter once every five years.

-- There are three stands on campus for electric shared scooters of Felyx.
-Through the Felyx app, you can reserve and activate an e-scooter.
+- There are several stands on campus for electric shared scooters, you can find them on the campus map.